 Here are the top 10 youtube channels

-CrashCourse has fit into 10-12 minute videos multiple lessons on economics, physics, philosophy, astronomy, politics, psychology, literature, and biology.
+CrashCourse has fit into 10-12 minute videos with multiple lessons on economics, physics, philosophy, astronomy, politics, psychology, literature, and biology.
 If you feel like you did not learn enough in school and need some additional tutoring with awesome graphics, humour, and a cast full of knowledge about different topics, this is your channel!

 If you’ve never used Khan Academy’s website before, it is a free educational resource with tutorials on all sorts of subjects.
-Their mission is to provide a world-class education for anyone, anywhere.
+Its mission is to provide a world-class education for anyone, anywhere.
 I’m sure that their math videos – on algebra, statistics, linear algebra, and much more – will help you to find a playlist that works for you.

 Thomas Frank’s channel is actually called College Info Geek and what he publishes are videos on studying and habits and tips that can help you do better in your college classes.
 It also helps you with studying that comes along with your classes.
 He has multiple tips on productivity, motivation, strategies, and even tools and resources to help make your learning experience successful.
-Check this channel out if you can’t seem to find the way to study smart and to improve your college experience!
+Check this channel out if you can’t seem to find a way to study smart and improve your college experience!

 The School of Life is a place that tries to answer the great questions of life.
 It is about “wisdom, emotional intelligence, and self-understanding.”
 This channel has interactive videos on different themes that influence our lives and that somehow we’ve lost touch with them,- philosophy, political theory, history, sociology and much more, the knowledge gained from all these topics makes for a higher quality of thinking and better choices to make in our lives.
 I extremely recommended this channel if you are looking to expand your mind.